 Whenever someone is buying a pre-owned home, there’s an element of risk and uncertainty that’s unavoidable.
 An inspection offers only a limited amount of insight, and buyers must cover the cost of any future issues they uncover.
 Therefore, learning that the property has a new roof — or one that was recently installed — will offer a tremendous amount of relief.

 While roof replacement is a substantial investment, it offers an average ROI of over 60%.
 Plus, if you aren’t ready to sell, you can enjoy the upgrade for a few years too.

 People love having an outdoor area to relax or host parties.
 A fire pit, patio area, or deck are great selling points.
 If you have a larger budget, an outdoor kitchen will also catch the buyer’s attention.

 Make sure to evaluate the space you have to work with and maximize your budget and outdoor footprint.

 Top Home Features That Add Value

 These five home features will make any potential buyer excited to view your listing.
 While it might be tempting to list it in its current condition, remember that time is money.
 You want to make your property competitive on the market, and the best way to do that is by creating characteristics that buyers will love.
 If the upgrades on this list were out of your price range, consider updates that you wish were different.

 You’ll need to keep an open mind when remodeling your property.
-Classic designs and neutral colors may not match with your personal style, but you should follow your real estate agent’s direction.
-Thanks to James White.
+Classic designs and neutral colors may not match your personal style, but you should follow your real estate agent’s direction.